decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-02-introduction.md

 categories:
   - documentation
 type: Document
-set: api-101
+set: building-scenes
 set_order: 1
 ---
+First of all, we will guide you thru some concepts that will help you understand how things work with the scene you will create.

+The content you deploy to your LAND is called **scene**, it is usually an interactive program that renders content.
+It could be a game, an elevator, a video screen, an art gallery, whatever you want.

+If you come from the game development area, you may expect to have some kind of render loop and render elements in the screen inside that loop.
+Decentraland doesn't work that way, we run your scene in a different context from the engine, for safety and performance reasons, also we don't want users to touch the internals of the engine or even know what is inside the engine because we need to ensure a consistent experience for every user and mistakes are more like to happen at that "low" level.

+Also other main difference with the event-loop based games is we built the API based on events, so we expect the scenes to be reacting to events instead of being querying the world repeatedly.

+## How does the scenes work?

 Decoupling, it is all about decoupling.
-Your scenes doesn't run inside the main thread, or sometimes in the same computer the client is running.
+As we said before, your scenes doesn't run inside the same context of the engine (a.k.a. main thread), or sometimes in the same computer the engine is running.
 We created the SDK in a way that is entirely decoupled from the rendering engine.
 It works using a RPC protocol that controls a little part of the client only to render the scene and control the events.

 ## Decoupling the scene from the engine